-While modern corsets can still be worn as shapewear hidden underneath the clothes, many people find that they make stunning fashion pieces that can be shown off both as daywear and for special occasions.
-Corsets today also feature more modern components like steel bones (no more baleen!) as well as at least one very strong layer of fabric (two or more layers is preferred by many), and often a waist tape to further reinforce the waistline of the corset.
+While modern corsets can still be worn as shapewear hidden underneath the clothes, many people find that they make stunning fashion pieces that can be shown off as both day-wear and for special occasions.
+Corsets today also feature more modern components like steel bones (no more baleen!) and waist tape to further reinforce the waistline of the corset.

 Timeless Trends' Corsets

-You can find all the details about Timeless Trends corsets' construction and anatomy on our Anatomy of a Corset page.
+You can find all the details about Timeless Trends corsets and their construction and anatomy on our Anatomy of a Corset page.